StrickTechnologies/Strick.PlusCon/docs/grid.md

 row, column or grid), and is padded with the number of characters specified by the `PaddingLeft`, `PaddingLeftChar`, `PaddingRight`, and `PaddingRightChar` properties of the column's `CellLayout`.
-The cell may additionally contain "filler" (spaces) so that the cell's width meets the widest cell in the column.
+The cell may additionally contain "filler" so that the cell's width meets the widest cell in the column.
+The character used for the cell's filler can be set via the `FillerChar` property.
 The cell is also padded with the number of characters specified by  the `MarginLeft`, `MarginLeftChar`, `MarginRight`, and `MarginRightChar` properties of the column's `CellLayout`.
 Padding and "filler" are part of the cell and styled using the cell's `CellStyle`